strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.5.1-to-4.6.1.md

 });
 ```

-With this, you will no longer receive populated relations in webhooks, and **response times on the Content Manager will be faster**.
+With this, you will no longer receive populated relations in webhooks, and **response times on the Content Manager will be shorter**.

 You can see more of the available configuration options in the [server configuration documentation](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md).